We have reopened our two transitional homes.

 Business Hours are 9am to 5pm Monday through Friday by appointment only.
 After hours leave a message.
 You will need supporting paperwork such as Pay-Or-Quit, Rental Agreement, payment history, proof of income, etc.

 Emergency Housing has been planned for the most vulnerable homeless population due to Covid-19 Pandemic.
-The county has allocated funds, and chosen the nonprofit KEYS and the HOPE TEAM to oversee the program to house 65 year old or older seniors, homeless with chronic health conditions and pregnant women in motels in the county.
+The county has allocated funds to house 65 year old or older seniors, homeless with chronic health conditions and pregnant women in motels.
 You may get help by calling 211.
-You can also complete the PathwaysNetwork.net questionaire to alert us if you are in the at-risk homeless group.
-If you are homeless and have tested positive for Covid-19 your primary doctor can may help you with county sheltering .
+You must also complete the PathwaysNetwork.net questionnaire to alert us if you are in the at-risk homeless group.
+If you are homeless and have tested positive for Covid-19 your primary doctor can help you with county sheltering .